CMIP-Data-Request/CMIP7_DReq_Software/README.md

 - the latest stable version, which will be the most recent commmit on the `main` branch.

 For the **Quick Start** guide, please see below.
+The **Overview** section explains more about what the Software is intended to do and how this relates to the Content of the data request.

 **This Software is under active development** and will continue to evolve following the `v1.1` release.
 Accordingly we encourage users to try the latest stable version in order to access the latest features.